Bayesian Additive Main Effects and Multiplicative Interaction Models using Tensor Regression for Multi-environmental Trials: Case Study

 \subsection{Results}

-To fit the BAMMIT model we selected two replicates randomly for training and the last two for validation, in a total of 3,184 observations in each data set.
-Therefore, we have $V = 4$, $B_1 = 85$ genotypes, $B_2 = 17$ environments, $B_3 = 10$ years and $B_4 = 2$ block effects.
-Assuming there is little information to establish the hyperparameters for our priors, we set $\mu_\mu = 10$, $\sigma^2_\mu = 1$, obtained from the mean and the standard deviation of the data, $a_0 = a_1 = 0.1$, and $a_2 = a_3 = 1$.
-To input the number of $Q$ terms, we run the model with $Q = 1, 2, 3$.
-The model is fitted with three Markov chains, 4,000 iterations per chain, discarding 2,000 and a thinning rate of two.

-We compare our BAMMIT approach with traditional AMMI and AMBARTI models.
-In addition, we fit the AR-BAMMIT model, following Equations (\ref{arbammit}) to (\ref{arbammitbeta}).
-For the AMBARTI model, we considered 50 trees, 1000 iterations as burn-in and 1000 iterations as post burn-in.
 To assess the performance of the predictions $\hat{y}$, we display the RMSE and the $R^2$ in Table \ref{tab:rdrmse} for each model.
-As the AMBARTI and classic AMMI models can only handle the genotype and environment variables, we performed two procedures to treat the training and test data sets.
-The first takes into account all rows in the data set and ignores the year and block variables, so that rows corresponding to the same genotype and the same environment are treated as different (columns AMBARTI ALL YEARS and AMMI ALL YEARS in Table \ref{tab:rdrmse}).
-In the second approach, the data set are separated by years, so that for each year we run the model.
-Then, we regroup the estimates obtained for each group of years, having a single data set, and calculate the metrics (AMBARTI BY YEAR and AMMI BY YEAR columns in the table).
-The results presented in the table were observed considering Q = 1 for the BAMMIT, AR-BAMMIT and AMMI models (ALL YEARS and BY YEAR).
+As the AMBARTI and classic AMMI models can only handle the genotype and environment variables, when fitting these models we take into account all rows in the data set and ignore the year and block variables, so that rows corresponding to the same genotype and the same environment are treated as different.
+We considered $Q = 4$ for the BAMMIT and AMMI models.
+In terms of convergence, all the models have had their convergence checked, with $\hat{R} \approx 1$ \citep{gelman1992inference}.
+In particular, all parameters of the BAMMIT model converge, except for the individual values of the parameters $\bm{\beta}_q^{(v)}$, as expected.\\